SmokinCaterpillar/pypet/README.md

 ::

-    # Run the simulation
+    # Run the simulation with all parameter combinations
     env.f_run(multiply)

 And that's it.
+The environment will evoke the function `multiply` now 12 times with all parameter combinations.
+Every time it will pass a `traj` container with another one of these 12 combinations of different `x` and `y` values to calculate the value of `z`.
-The environment and the storage service will have taken care about the storage of our trajectory and the results we have computed.
+Moreover, the environment and the storage service will have taken care about the storage of our trajectory  - including the results we have computed - into an HDF5 file.

 So have fun using this tool!